Last updated:

 A number of our RDAs however have been issued for use by a specific agency(s) especially if administrative change is minimal, e.g. PROS 16/04 Victorian Civil and Administrative Tribunal RDA.
 Some of our more recent RDAs specify which agencies may use the RDA in the ‘Scope’ section.

 Contact us to request that the scope of an existing RDA be expanded upon to include your agency if required.
-We will provide you with an appraisal mapping tool to document the request.
+We will provide you with an appraisal report template to document the request.

 If your records can not be covered by the extension of an existing RDA please see our RDA development step-by-step advice.